2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 With his points (13.0) and rebounds (4.0) either matching or setting new personal lows, he projects as a specialist now more than ever.
 But when his specialities feature two traits coveted in contemporary centers, he could have an easier time sniffing out decent money than some of his fellow free-agent bigs.

 You're forgiven if you've miscast Montrezl Harrell as only a defensive-minded energizer.
-The Los Angeles Clippers had him in that bucket when they landed him in last summer's Paul swap, only to be presently surprised by the other elements in Harrell's game, as Doc Rivers told Broderick Turner of the Los Angeles Times in early March:
+The Clippers pegged him as such when they landed him in last summer's Chris Paul swap, only to be pleasantly surprised by the other elements of his game, as Doc Rivers told Broderick Turner of the Los Angeles Times in early March:

 "When we got him, we looked at him as an energy guy, a guy that can play defense.
 That's what he did everywhere he's been.